Los Andes, Chile: Economy

 Los Andes principal economy is based on mining and agriculture, with vineyards and grapes being the principal fruit export.
 Copper and other minor minerals production is handled by Codelco Chile.
 From 1973 until 2004, the Automotores Franco Chilena S.A. plant assembled Peugeot and Renault automobiles from French and Argentine components in Los Andes.
 Peugeot production began with the 404 and ended with the 206; Renaults were also produced there between 1979 and 1991.
 Cars built by Automotores Franco Chilena were also exported to certain other Latin American markets.
 The factory was refitted to become a vehicle preparation, sales, and repair center for the national Peugeot Citroën sales network.

 Transport

-Los Andes stands at the beginning of the now derelict metre gauge Transandine Railway, opened in 1910, which once ran to Mendoza in Argentina, providing a link between the broad gauge line from Valparaiso to Los Andes, operated by the Chilean State Railway, and the broad gauge line from Mendoza to Buenos Aires operated by the Buenos Aires and Pacific Railway.
+Los Andes stands at the beginning of the now derelict metre gauge Transandine Railway, opened in 1910, which once ran to Mendoza in Argentina, providing a link between the broad gauge line from Valparaíso to Los Andes, operated by the Chilean State Railway, and the broad gauge line from Mendoza to Buenos Aires operated by the Buenos Aires and Pacific Railway.
 It is now being reconstructed.
 Due to the lack of concrete actions to restore this link, the most recent estimations are that the line could be restored around October, 2009.
 However, as of June 2011, there is no indication of any restorative work underway.